nrxus/faux/blog/src/blog/how-it-works.md

 }
 ```

-In the snippet above we have added a `When` struct that allows us to
-save information about the method we want to mock prior to the mock
-being passed to it. `When` provides a method to that saves the given
+The `When` struct above provides a method to that saves the given mock
-mock inside the `MockStore`.
-We have also added a method to
+inside the `MockStore`.
+We have also added a method to `NetworkClient`
-`NetworkClient` that returns an instance of `When` with information
+that returns an instance of `When` with information about the `fetch`
-about the `fetch` method, thus allowing us to mock `fetch`.
+method, thus allowing us to mock `fetch`.

-This is a simplified version of what `#[faux::methods]` would do to `NetworkClient`.

-1. Clones the `impl` block
-2. Make the original `impl` block be an `impl` of `RealNetworkClient`
-   instead
-3. Add `when` methods per public method in the cloned `impl`
-4. Modify the cloned methods to either proxy or call the real instance
-5. Proxy the associated functions and private methods to the original
-   definitions

 We can now write code that looks like this: